Neville Howse: Politics

 In 1922, Howse resigned his army commission to enter politics, as regulations at the time forbade political campaigning by members of the regular army.
 He was elected to the House of Representatives, standing for the Nationalist Party in the Division of Calare.
 He subsequently represented Australia at the League of Nations Assembly in 1923.
 In January 1925, Howse was elevated to cabinet by Prime Minister Stanley Bruce as Minister for Defence and Minister for Health.
 In the defence portfolio his primary responsibility was for repatriation.
 He was a member of the Australian delegation to the 1926 Imperial Conference in London, but was taken ill and had to resign his portfolios in April 1927.
 He was kept on in the ministry as an honorary minister without portfolio.

 In February 1928, Howse was reappointed Minister for Health and also made Minister for Home and Territories.
 He relinquished the latter portfolio in November 1928 after that year's election.
 Howse made a significant impact during his two periods as health minister.
 He helped establish the Federal Health Council of Australia, supported the formation of the Australian College of Surgeons and the first conference of Australian cancer organisations, and was instrumental in the decision to site the Australian Institute of Anatomy in Canberra.
 In 1928, he convinced cabinet to spend the considerable sum of £100,000 to establish one of the world's first radium banks, allowing Australia to become a centre of radiological research.
-He was also credited with inspiring public confidence in Commonwealth Serum Laboratories and the government's immunisation programs, at a time when a series of fatalities had led to a distrust of immunisation among the general population.
+He was also credited with inspiring public confidence in Commonwealth Serum Laboratories and the government's immunisation programs, at a time when a series of fatalities – including the Bundaberg tragedy of 1928 – had led to a distrust of immunisation among the general population.

 Howse lost his seat in parliament in the Labor landslide at the 1929 election.